 The man responsible for these changes is Stanley Donwood, notoriously known for creating all of the Radiohead artwork.
 Also, it should be mentioned he took over in the commission for the poster designs and illustrations for Glastonbury since the early ‘00s.

-Since 2015, Glastonbury have adapted a multi-coloured, more playful theme in all of their posters.
-The only thing that has been significantly tweaked and changed in this time are the acts who are performing.
+Since 2015, Glastonbury have adapted a multi-coloured, more playful theme, as shown in this example from 2019.
+Each poster since has presented a variation on the theme – the only thing that has been significantly tweaked and changed in this time are the names of the acts.

 Here at Solopress we print posters for festivals and gigs up and down the country.
 Check out our poster printing options here.